 Though tissue can grow back over five years (in an estimated 50% of cases), the chances of falling pregnant after a laparoscopy improve.

 There is also a role for some types of contraception to reduce the effects of endometriosis.
 For example, your doctor may recommend a Mirena intrauterine device.

 This device can slowly release progesterone to reduce the spread of endometriosis.
 It can then be removed when you are ready to start your family.

 Your surgeon may assess your chances of conceiving using the endometriosis fertility index (EFI) following surgery.
 The EFI looks at aspects such as your age, severity of your condition and history of pregnancy.

 Like IVF, intrauterine insemination (IUI) is an assisted reproductive technique, and it has proven somewhat successful in helping people with endometriosis fall pregnant.

 Also known as artificial insemination, IUI involves physically inserting semen into your uterus via your cervix during ovulation.

 Talk With Your GP

-There’s every chance you’re like the vast majority of women who can have a baby without any problems at all.
+There’s every chance you’re like the vast majority of people who can have a baby without any problems.

 1Fadhlaoui A, Bouquet de la Jolinière J, Feki A. Endometriosis and infertility: how and when to treat?.
 Front Surg.
 2014;1:24.
 Published 2014 Jul 2. doi:10.3389/fsurg.2014.00024